hq6/purls/README.txt

 The initial implementation stores all everything in memory, so redirects only persist as long as the process is not killed.

+We assume that this shortener is for personal use only, and that the BaseHTTPServer.BaseHTTPRequestHandler is single-threaded, so we do not worry about data races.